Pordenone railway station

 Pordenone railway station (Stazione di Pordenone) serves the city and comune of Pordenone, in the autonomous region of Friuli-Venezia Giulia, northeastern Italy.
 Opened in 1855, the station is located on the Venice–Udine railway.
 Although it is not a junction or terminal station, it is used by a great many passengers.

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
 Train services to and from the station are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

 Location

 Pordenone railway station is situated in Via Pola, at the western edge of the city centre.

 History

 The station became operational on 1 May 1855, when the portion of the Venice–Udine railway between Treviso Centrale and Pordenone was opened.
 In the same year, the next portion of line, to Casarsa, was completed.
 Only in 1860 did the line reach its final destination, Udine.